ecadlabs/taquito/packages/taquito-wallet-connect/README.md

-# Taquito Wallet Connect 2 / Reown package
+# Taquito Wallet Connect / Reown package

-_Documentation can be found [here](https://taquito.io/docs/wallet_connect_2)_
+_Documentation can be found [here](https://taquito.io/docs/wallet_connect)_

 ## General Information

-`@taquito/wallet-connect-2` is an npm package that provides developers a way to connect a dapp built with Taquito to a wallet giving the freedom to the users of the dapp to choose the wallet via the WalletConnect/Reown protocol.
-The `WalletConnect2` class implements the `WalletProvider` interface, providing an alternative to `BeaconWallet`.
+`@taquito/wallet-connect` is an npm package that provides developers a way to connect a dapp built with Taquito to a wallet giving the freedom to the users of the dapp to choose the wallet via the WalletConnect/Reown protocol.
+The `WalletConnect` class implements the `WalletProvider` interface, providing an alternative to `BeaconWallet`.
 Note: Currently, a QR code is displayed to establish a connection with a wallet.
 As more Tezos wallets integrate with WalletConnect, we plan showing a list of available wallets alongside the QR code.

 ## Install